Miamiohlibs/Argus/README.md

 - currently only retrieving first 10 holdings items for a bibEntry
 - need to restrict who can delete an entry
 - use generic delete button for deleteProject
+- where did the Project tools go for owners and admin users?

 ### Features